 My original idea was to have 5 peeps because with my kiddos and my niece, there are 5 cousins.
 But 5 glitter peeps on a onesie took up too much room – - so I went with 3.
 Still cute.
 I put “chillin’ with my peeps” at an angle for that extra pop of fun.

 Peeps are such a simple shape, that this is an awesome hand-cut project.
 If you don’t have a Silhouette or Cricut, you can still cut heat-transfer vinyl – you just use scissors.
 So it’s good to find simplistic images.
 But I have to admit I love having my Cameo and how I can crank out a custom shirt in just a few minutes.
+If you have a Silhouette, and don’t want to design your own peeps, you can access my free cut file HERE: Chillin’ With My Peeps File

-Did you notice she’s also modeling one of my Paparazzi Headbands?
-So cute!
+(Did you notice she’s also modeling one of my Paparazzi Headbands?
+So cute!)

 About the iron-on vinyl: